Loading...

 Press that now.

-The Graph Settings menu looks just like this.
+The graph settings menu looks just like this.

-A few changes we're gonna make so that your screen looks like mine as we explore the solving of linear equations.
+A few changes we're gonna make so that your screen looks like mine as we explore the solving linear equations.

-Firstly, turn off minor gridlines.
+Firstly, turn off minor grid lines.

-We might use these later, but, for now, let's turn them off.
+We might use these later, but for now, let's turn them off.

 It's always important to label your axes.

-We'll do that now by typing in x in the X-Axis label box and y in the Y-Axis label box.
+We'll do that now by typing in x in the x-axis label box and y in the y-axis label box.

 Finally, change the step on both axes to one.

-Later, we might change this to something different, but, for now, say a step of one and your screen will look just like mine.
+Later we might change this to something different, but for now, say a step of one and your screen will look just like mine.

 Pause and make sure your graph settings are the exact same as mine here.

-Right, with Desmos looking a little something like this, one more skill we're gonna need is to zoom in and out.
+One more skill we're gonna need is to zoom in and out.

 We can do that using the addition and subtraction signs in the top right of the screen.